phil-not-funny/lifesmp-mod/README.md

 ### Operator Commands
 - `/set_lives <player> <amount>`
-  Set the exact number of lives for any player.
+  Set the exact number of lives for any player. <br>This is mostly for debugging/admin work.
 - `/boogeyman start`
   Start the Boogeyman countdown.
 - `/boogeyman end`